habedi/PracticalMachineLearning/README.md

 * [Dlib](http://dlib.net): A fast Machine Learning library implemented in C++ for solving real-world data problems
 * [MITE](https://github.com/mit-nlp/MITIE): A library and tool for information extraction on text data, it's built on top of Dlib with binding for languages like Java and Python
 * [GraphStream](http://graphstream-project.org/): GraphStream is a Java library for analyzing and visualizing dynamic graphs
+* [MLFlow](https://mlflow.org/): A software toolbox to manage ML projects' workflow and lifecycle, it aims to make ML software projects easier to implement by providing various components for each steps

 ## My Favourites